chrismontyUT/travel_app/README.md

 # travel_app
 A project to aggregate and display data relating to scuba sites around the world.
-This web app will attempt to be a prime resource for those looking to travel and scuba dive but aren't sure where to go.
-Eventually this project will be expanded to incorporate activities like mountain climbing and hiking.
+The main view is a world map which can then be used to display scuba sites from around the globe.
+The user can filter by region, scuba type, and animals present.

-This repo contains the Angular 7 front end.
+This repo contains the Angular 9 front end.
 The java backend and postgres code are in separate repos.

-*The backend node server connects to an Azure managed instance of PostgreSQL and without the connection variables (which I won't give you...haha) you wont be able to connect.
-This will mean that many of the api endpoints will fail to connect.
-You can enjoy the code though.*
+*The backend java spring api connects to an heroku managed instance of PostgreSQL*

 ## How to Run